 The Mind pillar inside ooddle includes daily nervous system practices that build your baseline before high-stakes events.
 We deliver short breath work prompts, body scans, and grounding practices throughout the week, anchored to your routine.

 For dating specifically, Core members can flag a stressful event ahead of time and get a pre-event protocol in the hours before.
 Pass members get adaptive recommendations based on heart rate variability trends, so we know whether you are starting from a regulated baseline or a depleted one.
+A bad sleep week before a date triggers different prep than a well-rested week.

 Explorer is free.
 Core is twenty-nine dollars per month.
 Pass is seventy-nine dollars per month and is coming soon.